remiBoudreau/spectra-classifier/README.md

 # spectra-classifier
 Machine learning classifier for filtering viable targets from UV spectral data from chip as a preprocessing step in XFEL data acquisition.
 Refer to [this paper](https://scripts.iucr.org/cgi-bin/paper?gm5046) to get an idea of the origin for this project.
-At its current state, the code tranforms using UMAPS and clusters the UV data with DBSCAN.
+At its current state, the code tranforms UV data using UMAPS and clusters the embeddings with DBSCAN.
 Trained model on approx 11,500 UV spectra upcoming.

 The following code is a work in progress.